 Translator cover letter example

-Even if you’re an experienced translator, it’s worth investing time in properly preparing your standard sample cover letter and some templates for when you want to send out your CV.
 This will save you a lot of time and help you avoid forgetting the job skills you want to include.
 These cover letter samples should be adaptable to different translation agencies and jobs.
 Below, you’ll find lots of cover letter tips.
 At the end of the article, there’s a translator cover letter sample.

 Pssst … you need to know this about translation hiring managers